 - Bias edges placed along the outer edges of quilt blocks or other components can stretch out of shape as you handle the quilt during construction, making it difficult to match and sew pieces together accurately.

 There will be times when you decide to cut a patch with bias edges in the "wrong" position in order to use a specific part of a print or to make it flow with its neighbors.
-Occasional wayward patches are fine--just pay attention to where the stretchy bias edges are and handle them with care.
+Occasional wayward patches are fine, but remember where the stretchy bias edges are and handle them with care.